-- 17.1.14 Under a group-wide capital adequacy assessment which takes a legal entity focus, the insurance group is considered primarily as a set of interdependent legal entities.
-The focus is on the capital adequacy of each of the parent and the other insurance legal entities in the insurance group, taking into account risks arising from relationships within the group, including those involving non-insurance members of the group.
-The regulatory capital requirements and resources of the insurance legal entities in the group form a set of connected results but no overall regulatory group capital requirement is used for regulatory purposes.
-This is still consistent with a total balance sheet approach, but considers the balance sheets of the individual group entities simultaneously rather than amalgamating them to a single balance sheet for the group as a whole.
-Methods used for approaches with a legal entity focus may vary in the extent to which there is a common basis for the solvency assessment for all group members and the associated communication and coordination needed among supervisors. - 17.1.15 For insurance legal entities that are members of groups and for insurance sub-groups that are part of a wider insurance or other sector group, the additional reasonably foreseeable and relevant material risks arising from being a part of the group should be taken into account in capital adequacy assessment.
+- 17.1.12 Under a legal entity focused group-wide capital adequacy assessment, the insurance group is considered primarily as a set of interdependent legal entities.
+The focus is on the capital adequacy of the parent and each of the insurance legal entities in the insurance group, taking into account risks arising from all entities within the group, including those involving non-insurance legal entities.
+The regulatory capital requirements and regulatory capital resources of the insurance legal entities in the group form a set of connected results but further adjustments are needed for non-insurance legal entities in determining the overall group-wide regulatory capital requirements and group-wide regulatory capital resources.
+This is consistent with a total balance sheet approach, as the assessment considers the balance sheets of the individual group entities simultaneously rather than amalgamating them to a single balance sheet for the group as a whole. - 17.1.13 For insurance legal entities that are members of a group and for insurance sub-groups that are part of a wider insurance or other sector group, the potential impact arising from group risk should be taken into account in the capital adequacy assessment.